jkterry1/MCMES/README.md

 4. Observe behaviours that emerge from all `n`x`m` trained policies by rendering out an episode from all the policies.

 ## Using This Repository

+This code is a lightly modified (and now slightly old) fork of https://github.com/DLR-RM/rl-baselines3-zoo, a simple library that performs hyperparameter tuning for RL learning algorithms found in https://github.com/DLR-RM/stable-baselines3, a popular and easy-to-use learning library.
+This repository modifies master by hooking in to PettingZoo environments via parameter sharing, using a method described in [this](https://towardsdatascience.com/multi-agent-deep-reinforcement-learning-in-15-lines-of-code-using-pettingzoo-e0b963c0820b?gi=551aecde2d6f) tutorial, and adds a few small additional utilities for performing MCMES.

+Alternate PettingZoo environments could be easily dropped into one of the branches, or the changes to our code could be fairly easily ported to the newest version of RL-Baselines3-Zoo without too much work should researchers wish to apply these methods to new environments.

 ### Run hyperparameter sweep